Us3r369/Us3r369/README.md

     - Python (in Pycharm)
     - Libraries: scikit-learn
   - #### Insights/ Learnings :eyes:
-    - Evaluation metrics such as mean squared error and mean absolute error are quite helpfull when comparing different models or for finetuning a model, but overall quality should be meassured by how well a model contributes to a business goal or usecase.
+    - Evaluation metrics such as mean squared error and mean absolute error are quite helpful when comparing different models or for finetuning a model, but overall quality should be measured by how well a model contributes to a business goal or use case.
   - #### Example visualization :bar_chart:
     - Coming soon